Gulf Stocks Nosedive After Oil Prices Crash - UrduPoint

 Gulf Stocks Nosedive After Oil Prices Crash

-Stock markets in the energy-rich Gulf states nosedived at the start of trading Monday after oil prices crashed amid a price war after oil producers failed to reach agreement
+Stock markets in the energy-rich Gulf states nosedived at the start of trading Monday as oil prices crashed amid a price war after crude producers failed to reach a deal on output

-Dubai, (UrduPoint / Pakistan Point News - 9th Mar, 2020 ) :Stock markets in the energy-rich Gulf states nosedived at the start of trading Monday after oil prices crashed amid a price war after oil producers failed to reach agreement.
+Dubai, (UrduPoint / Pakistan Point News - 9th Mar, 2020 ):Stock markets in the energy-rich Gulf states nosedived at the start of trading Monday as oil prices crashed amid a price war after crude producers failed to reach a deal on output.

+The slide was led by the Saudi Tadawul market, the largest in the Arab world, which slumped by 9.4 percent amid a panic sell-off.

+Share price of the energy giant Saudi Aramco dropped by the daily maximum 10 percent for the second day in a row.

+In the past two days, some $320 billion were shaved off the capital value of the largest listed firm in the world.
+Its capitalisation stands at $1.44 trillion, way below the $2 trillion sought by the kingdom.

-Kuwait's Premier index tumbled 9.5 percent and trading was temporarily suspended, while the All-Shares Index lost 8.7 percent.
+Kuwait's Premier index tumbled 10.3 percent and trading was suspended for the second day in a row, while the All-Shares Index lost 8.9 percent.

 Dubai Financial Market dropped 9.0 percent to its worst level in seven years but authorities suspended trading in most leading stocks after slumping the maximum daily limit of 10 percent.

-The seven bourses were battered on Sunday, the first trading day of the week, shedding tens of billions of Dollars from their values, with Saudi Arabia, the leading bourse in the region, tumbling by 8.3 percent.
+The seven bourses were battered on Sunday, the first trading day of the week, shedding tens of billions of dollars from their values, with Saudi Arabia tumbling by 8.3 percent.

+Oil prices are so sensitive for the six-nation Gulf Cooperation Council (GCC) alliance as they generate between 70 percent and 90 percent of public revenues.

+The crash in oil prices comes at a time when all the six nations -- Saudi Arabia, Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates -- have been struggling to meet persistent budget deficit as they resort to austerity measures.

-The crash in oil, the mainstay of public revenues in the region, added to the panic that the ongoing price war may continue for a long time.
+The crash in oil added to the panic that the ongoing price war may continue for a long time.

 A meeting of main producers was expected to agree to deeper cuts to counter the impact of the coronavirus -- but Moscow refused to tighten supply.